osiau/APNEP/README.md

 # APNEP
 This repository includes APNEP data files used to analyze wetland loss minimization and community resilience.

-This repository consists of three folders of data used for analysis: boundaries, community resilience, and wetland suitability.
-The wetland suitability folder contains data for both APNEP goals of wetland conservation and restoration.
+This repository consists of three folders of data used for analysis and one folder of results.
 The coordinate reference system used for all data varies by file but should be included in the metadata files in each folder.

 ## boundaries
 This folder contains the APNEP boundary used to clip the rest of the data.
 It also includes counties, census tracts, and points of interest for the study area.